-2) For the purposes of marketing and with your express consent for the purposes of e-marketing, unless terms under which your consent is not required are met, e.g. where your data is made publicly available, to inform you of the Company services, new features, organisation of events, and to offer Company services and other forms of e-advertising.
+Your personal data may also be used for the purposes of marketing and with your express consent for the purposes of e-marketing, unless terms under which your consent is not required are met, e.g. where your data has been made publicly available or the Company has a business interest.

 VALICON will process your personal data in the extent relevant and limited to what is needed for the purposes for which it is processed, i.e. the purpose(s) for which your personal data is processed, e.g. whether such data must still be stored in order for the Company to comply with its obligations under the contract concluded with you or for the Company’s legitimate interests; whether the Company has any legal obligation to continue processing your data, such as any record-keeping obligations as laid down by the applicable legislation; and whether the Company has a legal basis to continue processing your personal data, such as your consent.

 If you wish to receive more information about where and for how long your personal data is stored and for more information about your right to the deletion and portability of personal data, please contact us at [email protected].